Overview

 --indep-pairwise 500 50 0.2

-If the sample size in analysis is greater than 100,000, we recommend using sparse GRM (instead of dense GRM) to adjust for sample relatedness.
+If the sample size in the analysis is greater than 100,000, we recommend using sparse GRM (instead of dense GRM) to adjust for sample relatedness.
 The function getSparseGRM()

 internally uses GCTA

-software (gcta_1.93.1beta) to make a SparseGRMFile
+software (we tested v1.93) to create a SparseGRMFile

 -